Aviv-public/Aviv-Web-Technical-Test/README.md

 ### 2.2 - Displaying stats for each arrondissement

 When we click on an arrondissement, an histogram is displayed.
-It represents the listings distribution per price bin for this arrondissement.
+It represents the listings' distribution per price bin for this arrondissement.
 As previously, JavaScript code in charge of generating this histogram asks the web application before each display, by passing the arrondissement identifier as a query parameter.
 The web application responds with JSON formatted data that contains, among others, the values for each bar of the histogram.
 The y-axis is then automatically scaled based on the returned values.

 For each targeted arrondissement, the listings price distribution is calculated on the API side, to be integrated to the response of the web application.
 The JavaScript code will use this response to generate the histogram.